 Using this definition, the patient safety issues include an incorrect, delayed, missed, near miss or over-diagnosed disease process that occurs due to an examination or treatment within the diagnostic imaging practice.3 A study from the United Kingdom14 identified that errors could occur before the examination or treatment, during the image acquisition, during the interpretation of the image's content, when an image is reported, and the information is sent through to the referring clinician.
 While the reasons why such errors occur are likely to be multifactorial, poor communication and time pressures were identified as common causes of these errors.
-The poor communication could occur at any stage, however, this study highlighted the possibility of errors within the reporting phase, where poor communication of the report's content could lead to misinterpretation of the results by the referring clinician.
-Time pressures were reported as accounting for some of the errors that impact both the reporting clinicians and those who produce the images.
+The poor communication could occur at any stage, however, this study highlighted the possibility of errors within the reporting phase, where poor communication of the report's content could lead to misinterpretation of the errors that impact both the reporting clinicians and those who produce the images.